leanazulyoro/isomorphic-config/README.md

 ```
 ...would cause isomorphic-config to check for the environment variables PORT and GREETING.
 If they exist, they would override the values for server.port, and client.greeting in your configuration.

+## Why use it?
+to centralize the way configurations are requested throughout your isomorphic application.
+The [config](https://www.npmjs.com/package/config) works only on server side because it uses file system to read a config file.
+Isomorphic Config does the same but also attemps to read the configuration from a client Global variable.
+Also, unlike [config](https://www.npmjs.com/package/config), it only supports json format, so code is more straight-foward and has less dependencies.